georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 #### 1.2.2 Smart container components

 Smart container components are components that act as a "glue" which **binds observable stores and other business logic with presentational components** in a loosely coupled way.
-They are "smart" because in order achieve this they must know how app's state is structured, which stores contain the state required, which store's method to call when an output callback is triggered by a presentational component etc. Because of that, container components are much more specific to app's features and their reusability is lower.
+They are "smart" because, in order achieve this, they must know how app's state is structured, which stores contain the state required, which store's method to call when an output callback is triggered by a presentational component etc. Because of that, container components are much more specific to app's features and their reusability is lower.
 But that's fine - some parts of the app must be smart so that the app can do smart things.

 A container component class may look something like this (please refer to my previous article about [observable store services](/state-management-in-angular-with-observable-store-services/){:target='_blank'} if any of the code examples bellow doesn't make sense to you):